BaiYunpeng1949/hierarchical-resource-rational-reader/README.md

 python simulator.py
 ```

-Please find the detailed instructions, description and explanation of the output (usually eye movement data in `json` files) in each branch's folder I listed above.
+Please find the detailed instructions, description and explanation of the output (usually eye movement data in `json` files) in each branch's folder we listed above.
 Simulation outputs are typically stored as JSON files containing eye-movement trajectories (fixation positions within words and sentences) and associated behavioral metrics.

 ### Typical runtime
 -  For eyemovement inference: 10-20 mins.